WINTER IS COMING, MAKING CAR ACCIDENTS A MAJOR CONCERN IN WISCONSIN

 - Avoid using cruise control on icy roads.

 - Keep your vehicle properly maintained to handle winter weather, including installing the correct tires, keeping wiper blades in good shape and washer fluid topped off, and keeping the lights and windshield clean.

 Injured in a winter car accident?
 Call a Wisconsin personal injury lawyer

 Most winter car accidents are preventable.
 But, there is a steep learning curve as drivers reacclimatize themselves to winter driving during the first few storms.
-Some drivers fail to exercise the caution they should even late in the winter, overconfident in vehicle safety features like four wheel drive or ignorant of the adjustments they need to make to drive safely in frigid conditions.
+Some drivers fail to exercise the caution they should even late in the winter, overconfident in vehicle safety features like four-wheel drive or ignorant of the adjustments they need to make to drive safely in frigid conditions.

 If you were struck by a driver unprepared for winter weather, you may have legal remedies.
 A Wisconsin personal injury attorney can help you get the monetary recovery you deserve.
-Talk a Wisconsin car accident attorney today if you have been injured in a winter car accident.
+Talk with a Wisconsin car accident attorney today if you have been injured in a winter car accident.